 Wisconsin: The Grandparents Liability Law holds grandparents (parents of minor children) financially responsible for the support of any grand-children born to their minor teen sons or daughters (under 18).

-As a parent you have a lot of responsibilities when it comes to raising your children and, depending on where you live, potential liabilities as well.
+As a parent you have a lot of responsibilities when it comes to raising your children and, depending on where you live, potential liabilities related to your children.
 If you're concerned about the misconduct of your children and want to understand the liability laws of your state, the best resource available to you is an experienced family law attorney.
-Reach out to one today and you can receive a free initial review of your legal questions.